Early Modern Nottingham (1500 – 1799)

 21 February 1551

-Edward VI’s charter (Nottingham’s first illuminated charter) granted the property of St. John’s Hospital and St. Mary’s Chantry to the Corporation for the maintenance of Trent Bridge
+Edward VI’s charter (Nottingham’s first illuminated charter) granted property of St. John’s Hospital and St. Mary’s Chantry (both dissolved during the Reformation) to Nottingham Corporation for the upkeep of Trent Bridge.

 1558